Tehran Faces Threats Amid Lack of Shelters and Blocked Roads

 Queues block the roads

 Many are trying instead to head north, to calmer small towns by the Caspian Sea.
 But the roads are quickly blocked by queues and it is difficult to get hold of larger quantities of gasoline.
-On social media, there are video clips showing total standstill in kilometer-long tunnels.
+On social media, there are video clips showing total stops in kilometer-long tunnels.

 One who traveled is Swedish Mandana, who does not want to reveal her full name for security reasons.
 She traveled to visit her relatives in Tehran a few days before Israel launched its attack on Friday.
 The first night she could not sleep due to the attacks.
 On Saturday, she headed north with her cousins.